Hercules: Germanic association

 Tacitus records a special affinity of the Germanic peoples for Hercules.
 In chapter 3 of his Germania, Tacitus states:

 Some have taken this as Tacitus equating the Germanic Þunraz with Hercules by way of interpretatio romana.

-In the Roman era Hercules' Club amulets appear from the 2nd to 3rd century, distributed over the empire (including Roman Britain, c.f.
-Cool 1986), mostly made of gold, shaped like wooden clubs.
+In the Roman era Hercules' Club amulets appear from the 2nd to 3rd century, distributed over the empire (including Roman Britain, cf. Cool 1986), mostly made of gold, shaped like wooden clubs.
 A specimen found in Köln-Nippes bears the inscription "DEO HER[culi]", confirming the association with Hercules.

 In the 5th to 7th centuries, during the Migration Period, the amulet is theorized to have rapidly spread from the Elbe Germanic area across Europe.
 These Germanic "Donar's Clubs" were made from deer antler, bone or wood, more rarely also from bronze or precious metals.
 The amulet type is replaced by the Viking Age Thor's hammer pendants in the course of the Christianization of Scandinavia from the 8th to 9th century.

-Medieval mythography
+Late ancient and medieval mythography

 After the Roman Empire became Christianized, mythological narratives were often reinterpreted as allegory, influenced by the philosophy of late antiquity.
-In the 4th century, Servius had described Hercules' return from the underworld as representing his ability to overcome earthly desires and vices, or the earth itself as a consumer of bodies.
+In the 4th century, Servius had described Hercules's return from the underworld as representing his ability to overcome earthly desires and vices, or the earth itself as a consumer of bodies.
+In some early patristic texts, Hercules was identified with the biblical figure Samson.

 In medieval mythography, Hercules was one of the heroes seen as a strong role model who demonstrated both valor and wisdom, while the monsters he battles were regarded as moral obstacles.
 One glossator noted that when Hercules became a constellation, he showed that strength was necessary to gain entrance to Heaven.

-Medieval mythography was written almost entirely in Latin, and original Greek texts were little used as sources for Hercules' myths.
+Medieval mythography was written almost entirely in Latin, and original Greek texts were little used as sources for Hercules's myths.